Jeremy Ben-Ami: Viewpoints

 In March 2011, Ben-Ami commented:

 We are witnessing a troubling trend across the board — with Israelis narrowing the boundaries of what's acceptable on a number of fronts....
 There are efforts to narrow the definition of 'who is a Jew' that leaves many non-Orthodox Jews out of the tent, to narrow who can be a citizen by imposing loyalty oaths or other conditions, and now to narrow the definition of who's a friend to only those who agree politically...
 Israel's goal—as a small state in an unfriendly neighborhood—should be... to broaden not narrow its base of support, and each of these steps take it in the wrong direction.

 Ben-Ami's 2011 book, A New Voice for Israel articulates a philosophy and an agenda for pro-Zionist, pro-peace Judaism based on religious and humanist values.
 He argues for a two-state solution and for U.S. efforts to promote the same.
 He also analyzes the dynamics and politics of Israel in the U.S. Jewish community.
 Reviewing the book, Sari Nusseibeh wrote "Ben-Ami provides an arsenal of logistical and moral arguments stressing that not only is Israel's occupation over another people a threat to the Zionist dream and American interests in the region, but that it also runs counter to rabbinic values....".
-Abraham J. Edelheit found the book's thesis to be one that Peter Beinart has already discussed, and that while he offers convincing evidence that Israeli policies are alienating young Jewish Americans, he fails to "explain how J Street will achieve anything but cementing their criticism of Israel".
-Joseph Finlay, reviewing for Jewish Quarterly, wrote that Ben-Ami's critique of contemporary American Jewish leadership is 'entirely unoriginal' and gentle and that instead it is necessary to create "massive pressure on Israel to end the occupation, both directly and via national governments across the world.
+Abraham J. Edelheit found the book's thesis to be one that Peter Beinart had already discussed, and that while Ben-Ami offers convincing evidence that Israeli policies are alienating young Jewish Americans, he fails to "explain how J Street will achieve anything but cementing their criticism of Israel".
+Joseph Finlay, reviewing for Jewish Quarterly, wrote that Ben-Ami's critique of contemporary American Jewish leadership is "entirely unoriginal" and too gentle and that instead it is necessary to create "massive pressure on Israel to end the occupation, both directly and via national governments across the world.
 It needs to harness the energy of BDS and pro-Palestinian activists".

 Views during the Gaza War

-During the Gaza War, Ben-Ami continually supported Israel's actions.
-However, on 3 August 2025, he published an article on his Substack in which he said, "Until now, I have tried to deflect and defend when challenged to call this genocide.
+In 2024, during the Gaza War, Ben-Ami criticized the conduct of the Netanyahu government, calling for de-escalation and echoing J Street's call to end the war.
+On 3 August 2025, he published an article on his Substack in which he said, "Until now, I have tried to deflect and defend when challenged to call this genocide.
 I have, however, been persuaded rationally by legal and scholarly arguments that international courts will one day find that Israel has broken the international genocide convention."